biicode/docs/arduino/howto/arduino-ide-configuration.rst

 After modifying your settings, you must execute the ``bii arduino:configure`` command to apply all changes and **generate the project files**.

-If you have cofigured your project settings as in the previous example, your are ready to import your project into the Eclipse IDE.
+If you have configured your project settings as in the previous example, your are ready to import your project into the Eclipse IDE.
 It is important that you use a version of Eclipse that contains the C/C++ Toolkit.
 So we recommend using `Eclipse IDE for C/C++ Developers <https://www.eclipse.org/downloads/>`_.

 How to import your project
 --------------------------